ewheels44/Eth0nvim/README.md

 The main reason I started this project was in due part of the confusion I faced when getting started with Neovim.
 What are plugins?
 Where and how are they used?
 Which one is the best?
 The most up-to-date?
 Who had the most commits?
 Was it still being actively developed?
 It was a confusing introduction and the puropse of this project is to hopefully help eliminate some of said confusion.
-With a detailed
+With a detailed `init.lua` and organized `lua/plugins.lua` it can be easy to understand why plugins and custom code is where it is.

 Author: Ethan Wheeler, Spring 2021
 ![image](https://user-images.githubusercontent.com/31321251/112733273-e0461180-8f0c-11eb-9c4d-d3775389faf4.png)